johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

     This mid-tempo pop ballad has a cool, electronic backing and a gravelly female vocal.

-    If I had one criticism, it's the ending.
+    If I had one criticism, it’s the ending.
 It just fades out.

 - country: "Norway"